Thyroid Antithyroglobulin Antibody

 What other tests might I have along with this test?

-TSH, or thyroid-stimulating hormone, made in the pituitary gland
+Thyroid-stimulating hormone (TSH), which is made in the pituitary gland

-T4 hormone, or thyroxine
+T4 hormone, also known as thyroxine

-T3 hormone, or triiodothyronine
+T3 hormone, also known as triiodothyronine

 You may also have a thyroglobulin test.